stellar/stellar-protocol/cap-template.md

   * Owner - ("Accountable" in RACI) the person that owns the CAP.
 This includes
     * signing off on any changes to the CAP and
     * moving the CAP through the [CAP process](core/README.md)
-  * Consulted - list of people that needs to be consulted and provide feedback
+  * Consulted - list of people that need to be consulted and provide feedback
   * Informed - not explicitely listed, the developer mailing list allows for that.

 ### Example working group composition